-How does it affect the game?
+How does the Blue Donut affect the game?

-In this section, I’ll be introducing some of the ways that the blue doughnut is affecting the game.
+In this section, I’ll be introducing some of the ways that the blue donut is affecting the game.
 For most of you, you could probably skip this section to where I talk about dying corporations and other anomalies.
 However, for all you funbois in lowsec and highsec, you might need a little context.